 Golden Armadillo Lizard Distribution, Habitat, and Ecology

 The amazing Golden Armadillo Lizard also evolved as endemic to a highly specific portion of southern Africa.
-But, even more specifically, it only thrives in portions of the Northern and the Western Cape provinces of South Africa.
+But, even more specifically, though, the magnificent animal only thrives in portions of the Northern and the Western Cape provinces of South Africa.

-The Armadillo Lizard apparently prefers scrub brush and rocky areas for its habitat, as a general principle.
-However, despite the great heat of this habitat, it remains a diurnal creature, being active during the day and sleeping at night.
+The fascinating reptile apparently prefers scrub brush and rocky areas for its habitat, as a general principle.
+Despite the great heat of this habitat, it nonetheless remains a diurnal creature, being active during the day and sleeping at night.

-In addition, unlike most lizards, the fascinating reptile also typically lives in social groups.
-Furthermore, these groupings sometimes number as many as 60 individuals.
-However, more commonly these groups number around 30 individuals.
+Quite remarkably, unlike most lizards, the fascinating reptile also typically lives in social groups.
+Even more amazingly, these groupings sometimes number as many as 60 individuals.
+More commonly, though, these groups number around 30 individuals.

 Although technically omnivorous, its diet consists primarily of small invertebrates such as insects and spiders.
 Yet termites appear to be its favorite prey.
-But, it occasionally supplements this with various plant species.
+It nevertheless occasionally supplements this with various plant species sharing its range.

-The rather remarkable animal also has an average lifespan of approximately 10 years.
+The Golden Armadillo Lizard animal also has an average lifespan measuring approximately 10 years.
 Individuals also typically make their home in cracks in boulders, or crevices.
 Finally, it represents one of the few lizards that gives birth to live young.